mylinhlethien/csv-ttl-triplifier/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+To run this Flask application, you will need to install
 * python3
 * pip